fernandoPalluzzi/lstmContacts/README.md

 ## 1.2.
 Internal representation of an antigen-antibody complex

 The input antigen-antibody **complex** (AAC) is represented by a list x = [x1, x2, …, xn] of n **contacts**.
 Each j-th contact is a vector xj = [x0j, x1j, …, xmj] of mj elements, where x0j is the antibody residue interacting with the x1j, …, xmj residues on the surface of the receptor binding domain (RBD) of the Spike protein variant.
-Every contact corresponds univocally to a vector ai = affinity(xj) of 101 affinity score values, ranging from 0 to 1, and corresponding to the 101 nanoseconds of the molecular dynamics simulation.
+Every contact corresponds univocally to a vector ai = affinity(xj) of 101 affinity score values, ranging from 0 to 1, and corresponding to the 101 nanoseconds of the molecular dynamics simulation stored in the internal library.
 Computationally, the AAC is specified as follows (R code):

 ```r
 x <- list(x1 = c("h.R50", "V483", "E484"),